Reign in Blood: Recording and production

 Reign in Blood was recorded and produced at Hit City West in Los Angeles with Rubin producing and Andy Wallace engineering.
 The album was the label boss' first professional experience with heavy metal, and his fresh perspective led to a drastic makeover of Slayer's sound.
 Steve Huey of AllMusic believed Rubin drew tighter and faster songs from the band and delivered a cleanly produced sound that contrasted sharply with their previous recordings.
 This resulted in drastic changes to Slayer's sound, and changed audiences' perception of the band.
 Araya has since stated their two previous releases were not up to par production-wise.

 Guitarist Kerry King later remarked that "[i]t was like, 'Wow—you can hear everything, and those guys aren't just playing fast; those notes are on time.'"

 According to Araya, it was Hanneman's idea to add the scream for the introduction in "Angel of Death."
 Araya did several takes but ended up using the first one.
 By a differing account, Araya stated the scream was done in two takes, with the second take going on to appear on the album.

-The album's production is noted by the band Rubin's omission of reverberation, which King said made the album sound "way more threatening".
+The album's production is noted by the band for Rubin's omission of reverberation, which King said made the album sound "way more threatening".
 He compared the band's use of reverb on previous releases to the likes of Venom and Mercyful Fate, saying "we played in Reverb Land, for a lack of a better term."
 Upon hearing the album's mix, King said the band "[was] like, 'why didn't we think of that before?'"
 Rubin himself said, "when I hear very fast music like Metallica, and the sounds are big sounds… the whole thing gets blurry, and you can't really hear it [...]
 If the music you're playing is fast and if the sounds are big, there's not enough space for those big sounds to happen next to each other.
 There's no punctuation; it becomes a blur [...]
 I didn't want it to be a blur of bass; I wanted it to be a pulse."
 Rubin's lack of experience as a heavy metal producer at the time allowed him to work outside the general tropes of the genre.
 He said, "I didn't have the baggage of what the old way of doing it was [...]
 And in this case, these forms of music were so new that the old way would've lessened their impact.
 It wouldn't have made them better."
 He limited his use of studio effects to what he felt was absolutely necessary.
 Rubin's approach to the album's production resulted in a "stripped-back, punchy" sound.